platformsh/platformsh-docs/docs/src/administration/sso.md

 {{< premium-features/tiered "Elite" >}}

-Enforce your users to authenticate with your OpenID Connect provider.
+Enforce your users to authenticate with your OpenID Connect provider, such as Okta, Azure Active Directory or Ping Identity for example.
 Please open a support ticket to enable SSO with your OpenID Connect provider.